pubnub/pubnub-mcp-server/resources/sdk_docs/go_configuration.md

 - MaxIdleConnsPerHost
   - Type: int
   - Default: 30
-  - Description: Sets HTTP Transport's MaxIdleConnsPerHost.
+  - Description: Sets HTTP Transport’s MaxIdleConnsPerHost.
 - FileMessagePublishRetryLimit
   - Type: int
   - Default: 5
-  - Description: Number of publish retries for file messages.
+  - Description: Number of retries for Publish File Message failures.
 - CryptoModule
   - Type: crypto.NewAesCbcCryptor(CipherKey, UseRandomInitializationVector) or crypto.NewLegacyCryptor(CipherKey, UseRandomInitializationVector)
   - Default: None
-  - Description: Cryptography module used for encryption and decryption of messages and files.
-Pass CipherKey and UseRandomInitializationVector as arguments.
-See CryptoModule section.
+  - Description: Cryptography module used for encryption/decryption of messages and files.
+Takes CipherKey and UseRandomInitializationVector as arguments.
+See CryptoModule below.
 - CipherKey
   - Type: string
   - Default: None
-  - Description: Deprecated way to set cipher key; pass it to CryptoModule instead.
-If set, messages/files are encrypted.
+  - Description: Deprecated; pass to CryptoModule instead.
+If set, all communications to/from PubNub will be encrypted.
 - UseRandomInitializationVector
   - Type: bool
   - Default: true
-  - Description: Deprecated way to set IV; pass it to CryptoModule instead.
+  - Description: Deprecated; pass to CryptoModule instead.
 When true, IV is random for all requests (not just file upload).
 When false, IV is hard-coded for all requests except file upload.
 - UUID
   - Type: string
   - Default: n/a
   - Description: Deprecated; use userId instead.
-Required to connect if using UUID.
+Required to connect if userId is not set.

 ##### Disabling random initialization vector
 Disable random IV only for backward compatibility (<5.0.0).
-Do not disable random IV for new applications.
+Do not disable random IV in new applications.

 #### CryptoModule

 CryptoModule encrypts and decrypts messages and files.
-From 7.1.2, you can configure the algorithms it uses.
+From 7.1.2, you can configure the algorithms.

-- Options:
-  - Legacy 128-bit encryption
+- Options: legacy 128‑bit encryption and recommended 256‑bit AES‑CBC.
-  - Recommended 256-bit AES-CBC
-- If you don't set CryptoModule but set cipherKey and useRandomInitializationVector in config, the client uses legacy encryption.
+- If you don’t set CryptoModule but set cipherKey and useRandomInitializationVector in config, the client uses legacy encryption.
-- For configuration details, utilities, and examples, see Encryption.
+- For details, utilities, and examples, see Encryption.

 ##### Legacy encryption with 128-bit cipher key entropy
-You can continue using legacy encryption.
-To use recommended 256-bit AES-CBC encryption, explicitly set it in PubNub config.
+To keep using legacy encryption, no changes are required.
+To use the recommended 256‑bit AES‑CBC encryption, explicitly set it in config.

 ### Sample code

 ##### Reference code
-Use as a reference when working with other examples.
+Self-contained snippet ready to run.
+Includes necessary imports and method execution with console logging.

 ##### Required User ID
-Always set the UserId to uniquely identify the user or device.
-Persist it for the lifetime of the user/device.
-Required to connect.
+Always set UserId to uniquely identify the user or device.
+Persist it and keep it unchanged for the lifetime of the user or device.
+Without it, you won’t be able to connect.

 ```
 1